vladIev/the_modern_cpp_challange/src/streams_and_filesystem/README.md

 ## Tasks
 ### 1. int to hex
-Write a function that given a range of 8bit ints returns a string that contains a hexadecimal representation of input data
+Write a programm that draws a Pascale triangle of entered size.
+Example:
+        1
+      1   1
+    1   2   1
+  1   3   3   1
+1   4   6   4   1